You have no items in your shopping cart.

 Have you ever gone on vacation and noticed that you don't have as many aches and pains when you get up in the morning?
 Of course you have, and it's partly because you are relaxing and having a good time, but it also could be that it's time to replace your mattress.

 We tend to get used to our mattress and the aches and pains we feel when getting up in the morning.
 If you have back pain or suffer from sciatica, you owe it to yourself to assess your sleeping situation.
 Why?
-Because, yes, a bad mattress can cause and increase back pain!
+Because, yes, a bad mattress can cause or increase back pain!

 Let's talk about how your mattress affects your body, what kind of mattress is best for back pain, and how to know when it's really time to change out your mattress.